Why should I install solar panels?

 Why would you recommend Effective Home?

 The price for the project may not have been the cheapest on the market, but the fact that Effective Home kept to their promised schedule kept me informed of everything that I needed to know and ensured all certification was provided in a timely manner was worth paying for.
 I would therefore recommend Effective Home as a top-rate company for the supply and fitting of solar panels.

 Apps to monitor your solar panel system

-We are offering access to one of two apps to help you check in on the performance of your solar system.
+We offer access to one of two apps to help you check your solar system's performance.
 Both apps have been developed to help you get the most out of your solar system.
 The app you get will depend on whether you have a battery in your solar system.
-The apps track in real time how much energy your panels are generating, giving you the information you need to increase your savings and reduce your energy spend.
+The apps track how much energy your panels generate in real-time, giving you the information you need to increase your savings and reduce your energy spend.

 - detailed and custom reports

 Monitor your solar system anytime, anywhere (as long as there is an internet connection).

 - solar photovoltaic (PV) panels are made up of many layers of semi-conducting materials (ours are made of silicon)